Ski resort in the European Alps

 With many areas reopening or easing Coronavirus restrictions, you may be thinking of a ski holiday.
 Here are a few of the cheaper options.

-Willingen in Germany has a one-day ski lift price across Europe at just €34 (at time of writing) with 18 downhill runs, with the longest being a mile.
+Willingen, Germany has a one-day ski lift price across Europe at just €34 (at time of writing) with 18 downhill runs, with the longest being a mile.

-Harrachov in the Czech Republic, which is just 2 hours from Prague, has a one-day ski lift price of $24.
+Harrachov, Czech Republic, which is just 2 hours from Prague, has a one-day ski lift price of $24.
 Two lifts and a rope tow serve the five main runs.
 These are long runs, and a cross-country ski course is available.

-Our final destination is Borovets in Bulgaria.
-This is Bulgaria’s oldest ski resort and dates back to the 1800s.
-One day’s use of the ski lift will cost €35, and you can start skiing from an altitude of 1390 meters.
+Borovets, Bulgaria is Bulgaria's oldest ski resort and dates back to the 1800s.
+One day's use of the ski lift will cost €35, and you can start skiing from an altitude of 1390 meters.